 You may have additional strategies which are specific to your business and your competition.
 Perhaps you want to drive 40% more new leads to conversions for a specific product or service through your online video program.

-Write them down, discuss them your team and the key stakeholders.
-Once you’ve reach a consensus on and ensure that you’re sticking to those strategic goals.
+Write them down and discuss them your key stakeholders.
+Once you’ve reached a consensus, ensure that you’re sticking to those strategic goals.

-Another note: in the world of modern marketing, priorities and goals will (can & should) change.
-Do not be too rigid, be agile enough to iterate through your strategic goals on a regular basis and up date them as appropriate.
-We will in fact directly address the optimization and iteration portion of the our plan later in this guide.
+Another note: in the world of modern marketing, priorities and goals will (and should) change.
+Do not be too rigid; be agile enough to iterate through your strategic goals on a regular basis and update them when appropriate.
+We will, in fact, directly address the optimization and iteration portion of our plan later in this guide.

 Now that we’ve got our strategic goals in place, it’s time to create a video marketing roadmap or tactical plan which will be designed specifically to achieve our strategic goals.

-We’ve identified our strategic goals and now it’s time to dig into the roadmap that will lead us to achieving those goals.
-Our first step: When considering the actual tactics we are going to employ we need to understand:
+We’ve identified our strategic goals and now it’s time to dig into the roadmap that will lead us to achieve those goals.
+When considering the actual tactics we are going to employ we need to understand: